 Jack Heslin brings a unique combination of corporate, small business and entrepreneurial experience to Lazarus3D.
 Since entering the 3D Printing industry as an Enterprise Executive for MakerBot in 2013, Jack has worked with a variety of leading organizations including GE, Toyota, Northrop Grumman, The University of Maryland Engineering School and The Yale School of Architecture.
 Since joining Lazarus3D he has been instrumental in initiating and developing relationships with some of the best known medical device manufacturers including Olympus Corporation of America, KARL STORZ, Medtronic, Boston Scientific and Cooper Surgical.
 Jack has been a presenter and moderator for 3D Printing sessions at the MDM East, ADM Cleveland and MDM West conferences.
 He has a deep belief that Lazarus3D's unique capability in medical 3D Printing will substantially improve healthcare in the US through better physician education and training.

-Alexander Woodruff-Hall brings experience as an engineer and project manager as well as experience running start ups.
+Alexander Woodruff-Hall has experience as an engineer and project manager as well as experience running start ups.
 He has previous experience in 3D printing by volunteering in a 3D printing lab at Rice University.
 He has traveled to over 15 countries and that has lead him to the ultimate goal of having the most positive impact on the world that he can.
 That's what draws him to Lazarus, because the company is helping patients and helping doctors save lives.
 He holds a Bachelors degree in Physics and a Bachelors degree in Mechanical Engineering from Baker University and the University of Kansas respectively.
 "Only those that attempt the absurd can achieve the impossible" - M.C.
 Escher

 Farheen is a senior year student at the University of Texas at San Antonio majoring in Biomedical Engineering.
 Her major concentration in this field is in Biomechanics and minor concentration is Nanotechnology and Imaging.
 Farheen started 3D printing at University of Texas at San Antonio when researching Abdominal Aortic Aneursyms in the Vascular Biofluids and Biomechanics Laboratory under the advice of Dr. Ender Finol.
 She devoted her time in the laboratory to a feasibility study which involved 3D printing patient-specific abdominal aortic aneurysms (AAA) to assist surgeons in preparation for surgical intervention of AAA.
 Farheen decided to work at Lazarus 3D to expand her knowledge of 3D printing and modeling in the medical field.
 Throughout her time here, she has already completed many projects including 3D printing a silicone brain model, a kidney with tumors, and many other pieces of anatomy.
 She looks forward to working with this company and being able to revolutionize the medical field with 3D printing!